hard-nett/docs/docs/overview/genesis/headstash/README.md

 - [Galaktic Gang](https://discord.gg/u9XEbP9dbD)
 - [Hippie Life Krew](https://opensea.io/collection/hippie-life-krew-the-cloudalia-story)

-Calculations to determine allocations to snapshot method prevents whales of these projects disproportionally receiving large amounts, by making use of a [piecewise-linear curve](https://en.wikipedia.org/wiki/Piecewise_linear). *You can find the repository with airdrop details & calculation [here](https://github.com/terpnetwork/airdrop).*
+Calculations to determine allocations to snapshot method minimize whales of these projects disproportionally receiving large amounts, by making use of a [piecewise-linear curve](https://en.wikipedia.org/wiki/Piecewise_linear). *You can find the repository with airdrop details & calculation [here](https://github.com/terpnetwork/airdrop).*

 *If you would like to see a cannabis & web3 project included in the airdrop, please reach out to the community via [Discord](https://discord.gg/u9XEbP9dbD) or [Telegram](https://t.me/+FuFi63JcwuEzNmVh)!
 A governance proposal is required in order to make any decision on the included communities, and a snapshot export that can be verified of its authenticity is expected.*